Today in History: July 17

 Painting of John Jay,

 first Chief Justice of U.S.,

 Washington as it Was: Photographs by Theodor Horydczak, 1923-1959

 Touring Turn-of-the-Century America: Photographs from the Detroit Publishing Company, 1880-1920

 During the American Revolution, the college was closed, but when peace was declared, it reopened under a new name, Columbia College, in honor of the new nation.
 Over time, other special colleges and professional schools developed in connection with Columbia College.
-The College of Physicians and Surgeons, the first American school to confer the M.D., was established in 1767.
-Barnard College for women, "sister" to the all-male Columbia College, was established in 1889.
+The College of Physicians and Surgeons (external link), the first American school to confer the M.D., was established in 1767.
+Barnard College (external link) for women, "sister" to the all-male Columbia College, was established in 1889.
 Melvil Dewey founded the School of Library Economy, the world's first institution for training librarians, at Columbia in 1887, though it moved to Albany to become the State Library School the following year.
-In 1898, Teachers College, which had been founded in 1887, became affiliated with Columbia as a professional school for training teachers.
-In his will, Joseph Pulitzer endowed the Columbia University School of Journalism (1912).
+In 1898, Teachers College (external link), which had been founded in 1887, became affiliated with Columbia as a professional school for training teachers.
+In his will, Joseph Pulitzer endowed the Columbia University School of Journalism (external link) (1912).